department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-design-qa.md

 1. File an issue in ```vets-team repo```.
     * Title: ```Request Design QA```
     * Labels:
-      * ```UX```
+      * ```design```
       * ```external-request```
       * ```[your team's Github label]```, e.g., "BAH-526"
     * Assign the issue to: ```[your DSVA contact]```
-    * Comment: Provide some context for your team's project and the content for which you're requesting a review.
+    * Comment: Include the following information:
+      * Context for your team's project, e.g., "Updating the Facility Locator with new data about non-VA health providers."
+      * The places where you've created and used new design patterns (if any)
+      * Any unusual or tricky design problems you needed to solve in this work
       * TODO - provide an example here.
-1. Within 4 business days, DSVA will conduct a Content QA using the [Checklist below](#content-qa-checklist).
+1. Within 4 business days, DSVA will conduct a Design QA using the [Checklist below](#design-qa-checklist).
-1. DSVA will update the Github issue with a Word document (with changes tracked) to show where content needs to be changed.
+1. DSVA will update the Github issue with screenshots to show where design needs to be changed.
-1. Complete all the changes requested in the Word document.
+1. Complete all the changes requested in the screenshots.
     * If your team has questions (or disagrees with a requested change), use the Github issue to discuss that with DSVA.
 1. When all changes are completed:
     * Close the issue.